kehman18/alx-system_engineering-devops/0x02-shell_redirections/README.md

-to write into a file the result of the command ls -la
+dupliaccating the last line of a file